-See how the owners of a large yard have a landscape designer solve the problem of too much shade and an unsightly view of the neighbor's utilities.
+See how a landscape designer helps the owners of a large yard solve the problem of too much shade and an unsightly view of the neighbor's utilities.

 By June MaysMore in Outdoors

 On both ends of the hedge, curving toward the driveway, drifts of six red stemmed dogwood, Cornus sericea ‘Arctic Fire’ (zones 2-7), were planted for winter interest.
 To provide color during the summer and to provide nectar for bees, five butterfly bushes (Buddleia davidii ‘Black Knight’ zones 5-9) were spaced five feet apart, in front of the holly hedge.
-For foliage color, a skirt of thirteen Abelia ‘Kaleidoscope’ (zones 5-9), a compact variegated shrub whose colors change through the seasons, completed the bee-friendly planting.
+For foliage color, a skirt of 13 Abelia ‘Kaleidoscope’ (zones 5-9), a compact variegated shrub whose colors change through the seasons, completed the bee-friendly planting.
 Now guests feel welcomed when entering this landscape.

-To provide color and nectar for bees through the spring and summer, drifts of 21 different wildflowers and perennials will be planted along the path in pockets of shade or sun, moist or dry soil, as appropriate including: Black Cohosh (Actea racemosa zones 3-8), Butterfly Weed (Asclepias tuberosa zones 3-9), Swamp Milkweed (Asclepias incarnata zones 3-6), Fleabane daisy (Erigeron pulchellus zones 3-10), Geranium ‘Roseanne’ (zones 5-8), Columbine (Aquilegia canadensis zones 3-8), purple coneflower (Echinacea purpurea zones 3-8), Joe Pye Weed (Eupatorium fistulosum zones 3-9), gray headed coneflower (Ratibida pinnata zones 3-8), foamflower (Tiarella cordifolia zones 4-9), dwarf iris (Iris cristata zones 3-9), cardinal flower (Lobelia cardinalis zones 3-9), Blue Cardinal Flower (Lobelia siphilitica zones 4-9), Black & Blue salvia (Salvia guaranitica ‘Black & Blue’ zones 8-10), Heliopsis ‘Golden Glow’ zones 3-9, Cabbage leaf rudbeckia (Rudbeckia maxima zones 4-9), Amsonia zones 4-9, Indian Pink (Spigelia marilandica zones 5-9), Virginia bluebells (Mertensia virginica zones 3-8), Beard’s Tongue (Penstemon tenuifolius and Penstemon laevigatus zones 3-8), white wood aster (Aster longifolius zones 3-10 ), and blue wood phlox (Phlox divaricata zones 3-8).
-These plants were chosen for bee friendliness and beauty.
+To provide color and nectar for bees through the spring and summer, drifts of 21 different wildflowers and perennials will be planted along the path in pockets of shade or sun, moist or dry soil, as appropriate, including: Black Cohosh (Actea racemosa zones 3-8); Butterfly Weed (Asclepias tuberosa zones 3-9); Swamp Milkweed (Asclepias incarnata zones 3-6); Fleabane daisy (Erigeron pulchellus zones 3-10); Geranium ‘Roseanne’ (zones 5-8); Columbine (Aquilegia canadensis zones 3-8); purple coneflower (Echinacea purpurea zones 3-8); Joe Pye Weed (Eupatorium fistulosum zones 3-9); gray headed coneflower (Ratibida pinnata zones 3-8); foamflower (Tiarella cordifolia zones 4-9); dwarf iris (Iris cristata zones 3-9); cardinal flower (Lobelia cardinalis zones 3-9); Blue Cardinal Flower (Lobelia siphilitica zones 4-9); Black & Blue salvia (Salvia guaranitica ‘Black & Blue’ zones 8-10); Heliopsis ‘Golden Glow’ zones 3-9; Cabbage leaf rudbeckia (Rudbeckia maxima zones 4-9); Amsonia zones 4-9; Indian Pink (Spigelia marilandica zones 5-9); Virginia bluebells (Mertensia virginica zones 3-8); Beard’s Tongue (Penstemon tenuifolius and Penstemon laevigatus zones 3-8); white wood aster (Aster longifolius zones 3-10 ); and blue wood phlox (Phlox divaricata zones 3-8).
+These plants were chosen for bee-friendliness and beauty.
 From spring to fall, there will be color along this woodland walk.